Scheduled Overrides

 The operator writes the list of currently active override names to .status.activeOverrides in the Hydrolix cluster configuration.
 Once a cluster's clock time lies within the schedule blocks for an override, check the hdx configuration to find a list of active overrides:

 Recall that when there are duplicate keys updated by multiple overrides, the last key in the config will apply.
-In the example above, any keys updated by both the nightly-intake-scale-down and winter-freeze overrides will conform to the value set by nightly-intake-scale-down.
+In the example above, any keys updated by both the nightly-intake-scale-down and winter-scale-down overrides will conform to the value set by nightly-intake-scale-down.